Run surveys. Get insights. Unlock growth.

 Such phrasing also helps you find out if the respondent is the right target group.

-This question directs customers' attention to a product and gauges their overall satisfaction and readiness to recommend.
+This question directs customers' attention to a product and measures customer satisfaction and readiness to recommend.

 On top of measuring customer loyalty, the question can be part of a referral marketing campaign.
-E.g., if a customer gives you a top score, you can entice them to recommend or leave a review in an app store.
+E.g., if a customer gives you a top score, you can entice them to recommend or leave an app store review

 Asking a similar NPS question can be helpful if your app offers more functionalities and you want to focus on one of them only.
-Or if you're pivoting your app development and need to verify whether or not you're succeeding at it.
+Or if you're pivoting your product roadmap and need to verify whether or not you're succeeding at it.

 This is a transactional NPS question that helps you verify the quality of particular services.
 Instead of asking "the people you know", you want to know if the person is willing to recommend your products to people that share some similarities.